prominence-eosc/docs-eosc/source/index.rst

 PROMINENCE
 ==========

-PROMINENCE is a platform which allows users to exploit idle cloud resources for running containerized workloads.
+PROMINENCE is a platform which allows users to exploit idle cloud resources for running containerised workloads.
+From a user's perspective PROMINENCE appears like a standard batch system.

 Submit globally, run globally.